 Growth in investment flows for more sustainable businesses

 Incumbent businesses are increasing their investments in greener business operations and new green business lines.
 For example, investment in sustainable aviation fuel (SAF) is growing in the APAC region, driven by oil and gas incumbents seeking diversification opportunities and investing in renewable alternatives, while leveraging the region’s key trade hubs.
-Engineering services company, Neste, has invested around $1.4 billion for production expansion in Singapore, resulting in 30 percent of its renewable production capacity being Asia-based.
+Engineering services company, Neste, has invested around $1.4 billion for production expansion in Singapore, resulting in 30 percent of its renewable production capacity being Asia-based.4 Moves are also being made in the renewables space.
+Multinational conglomerate, Adani Group, announced in July 2022 an investment of $70 billion in green energy transition and infrastructure projects, which includes the development of 45 GW of renewable energy production capacity.5

 With momentum for green business building increasing, pivoting to play an offensive value-creation strategy now could be a critical move for companies wanting to become green business leaders in Asia.
 This is the moment to collectively leverage the advantages that the region has to offer to strengthen its competitiveness for sustainability businesses.